-Ruth Symes: Book readings, drama workshops, craft activities, story writing workshops.
+Ruth Symes: Nursery, reception: reading from my picture books, drama and singing games and craft activities.
+Older years: book readings, drama workshops, craft activities, story writing workshops.

 Ann Turnbull: Very few school visits, but please enquire via my we

-Val Tyler: Workshops which usually includes an analysis of how to write a good story plus anything the school dictates.
-Discussion groups - with a far-ranging variety of topics often dictated by the school.
-Sixth Forms -'Writing as a career'.
+Val Tyler: Workshops, which usually include an analysis of how to write a good story plus anything the school dictates.
+Active entertainment with guitar and lots of enthusiasm and energy!

 Eleanor Updale: I talk to any age group from upper primary to all secondary.
 I talk about writing, history, and writing about history!
 I will do workshops if asked, but prefer to make my visit seem like fun rather than work.